DrPaulBrewer/simple-isomorphic-logger/README.md

 The [ESDoc site for simple-isomorphic-logger](https://doc.esdoc.org/github.com/DrPaulBrewer/simple-isomorphic-logger/) contains documentation prepared from source code of this module.

+## Breaking Changes for v5

+### Module changes
+v5 is ESM whereas versions 4 and earlier were commonjs.

+### removing babel dependencies
+v5 is not compiled with Babel

+### Log constructor
+specify writing to the filesystem in node by passing it as the 2nd parameter

 ## Tests

     npm test

 will run the tests, if you have node 6 or later and mocha installed.
 You can also click on the build or coverage badges to view public test reports.

 ## Copyright

-Copyright 2016,2017- Paul Brewer, Economic and Financial Technology Consulting LLC
+Copyright 2016,2017,2022- Paul Brewer, Economic and Financial Technology Consulting LLC

 ## License:

 [The MIT License](./LICENSE.md)